artefactual/atom-docs/user-manual/data-templates/dc-template.rst

 crosswalked in AtoM where possible.

-To test this, we recommend creating a full DC description in AtoM, and then changing the display template to DC, to determine where field in DC map to ISAD.
+To test this, we recommend creating a full DC description in AtoM, and then changing the display template to DC, to determine where fields in DC map to ISAD.
 For more information on changing the display template for a description,
 see: :ref:`change-display-standard`.
 If desired, all templates in AtoM can be changed at the  same time using the *Default template* setting available in